Stribe Logo

 • Disregards self-esteem and wellbeing

-What’s the difference: Constructive vs destructive criticism?
+What’s the difference between constructive vs destructive criticism?

 Why is constructive criticism important?